Haiku, together with the music of Bach and Chinese paintings, have given me the greatest, purest and most constant pleasures of my life. - R. H. Blyth

 That is one way to look at it - to interpret the poem as a mystical, cryptical thing.
 There are stories about the great Ramakrishna that exemplify the approach of aligning to Divinity in several ways.

 The slim poem generator can be fit for more than a million poems - [(18 x 21) x (13 x 7 x 14) x (17 x 18)] full poems, and also fragmented lines, singly or added to other lines, two or more full three-liners made into a longer poem with verses, and further.
-Allowing for such as overlaps; chunking and compounding terms; and refined polishing with omissions and additions with discretion - not wholly as you please - the sum total can be larger too, but that hardly matters where a million is enough.
+Allowing for such as overlaps; chunking and compounding terms; and refined polishing with omissions and additions with discretion - not wholly as you please - the sum total can be larger too, but that hardly matters where a million is quite enough.

 The ancient pond,